Homeothermy

 The group that includes mammals and birds, both "warm-blooded" homeothermic animals (in red) is polyphyletic.

 Homeothermy, homothermy, or homoiothermy (from Ancient Greek ὅμοιος 'similar' and θέρμη 'heat') is thermoregulation that maintains a stable internal body temperature regardless of external influence.
 This internal body temperature is often, though not necessarily, higher than the immediate environment.
 Homeothermy is one of the 3 types of thermoregulation in warm-blooded animal species.
 Homeothermy's opposite is poikilothermy.
 A poikilotherm is an organism that does not maintain a fixed internal temperature but rather its internal temperature fluctuates based on its environment and physical behaviour.

 Homeotherms are not necessarily endothermic.
-Some homeotherms may maintain constant body temperatures through behavioral mechanisms alone, i.e., behavioral thermoregulation.
+Some homeotherms may maintain constant body temperatures through behavioural mechanisms alone, i.e., behavioural thermoregulation.
 Many reptiles use this strategy.
-For example, desert lizards are remarkable in that they maintain near-constant activity temperatures that are often within a degree or two of their lethal critical temperatures.
+For example, desert lizards maintain near-constant activity temperatures that are often within a degree or two of their lethal critical temperatures.
+They may also inhabit environments with constant temperatures, thus keeping their body temperature constant.
+Examples include tropical or deep-sea fish.

+Mechanisms

+Homeothermy is maintained by a thermoregulatory system that continuously stabilizes core temperature, especially within the thermoneutral zone where environmental stress is minimal.
+Rather than relying only on local temperature sensing, regulation is proposed to depend on detecting small fluctuations in whole-body heat content, enabling highly sensitive feedback control.

+This allows fine-tuned adjustment of metabolic heat production and heat loss mechanisms (e.g., vasomotion, sweating, shivering) to maintain stable internal thermal homeostasis over time.